karangrewal/adjective-extension/README.md

 ## 2. Predictive models

-THe `scripts/` folder contains the exemplar, prototype, progenitor, k-nearest neighbors, and baseline models.
+The `scripts/` folder contains the exemplar, prototype, progenitor, k-nearest neighbors, and baseline models.
 One of these models can be executed as

 ```bash
 $ scripts/exemplar.py --frq200 --precision